 That brings us back to why encouragement from a worker’s peers is a really important part of employee appreciation.
 It’s more of a natural day-to-day occurrence because your people are working alongside each other and are therefore better placed to see what contributions each other makes and how they all affect the bigger picture.

-Best of all - it’s not hard to do: if you see your colleague or someone in your team doing something great - tell them!
+Best of all - it’s not hard to do: if you see your coworker or someone in your team doing something great - tell them!

 How easy is it to achieve a culture of employee recognition?

-As we’ve seen, achieving a culture of employee appreciation or recognition doesn’t have to be mind-blowingly complicated.
-In fact retention practices of this nature are totally achievable for any company or organisation, no matter what your size.
+As we’ve seen achieving a culture of employee appreciation or recognition doesn’t have to be mind-blowingly complicated.
+In fact retention practices of this nature are totally achievable for any company or organization no matter what your size.

-And, the best part is that adopting a culture of recognition will usually end up paying for itself: maybe you’re spending some money on gift vouchers, team lunches, or even bonuses.
-But chances are you'll get back what you've spent (and more) in the money you save on employee retention, and the income you generate through increased engagement and better motivation and productivity.
+But chances are you'll get back what you've spent (and more) in the money you save on employee retention and the income you generate through increased engagement and better motivation and productivity.

 I'm a UK-based content writer here at Hezum.
 I've an interest in all things HR and company culture.